St. Paul's Church (Edenton, North Carolina)

 St. Paul's Church, Edenton, is a historic parish church in Edenton, North Carolina.
 The building, which dates from 1760, is listed on the National Register of Historic Places.
 The churchyard has the tombs of governors Charles Eden (1673–1722), Thomas Pollock (1654–1722), and Gabriel Johnston (1699–1752).

+The congregation reported 434 members in 2015 and 514 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $564,850.
+Average Sunday attendance (ASA) in 2024 was 134 persons.
+This was a relative decrease from ASA of 182 reported in 2016.

 Services

 On Sundays the church holds a breakfast, Christian education, and two morning services – Rite I & II.

 History

 St. Paul's Parish was established in 1701 by the Vestry Act of 1701, passed by the General Assembly.
 The law divided North Carolina into five districts or parishes, and granted each parish a vestry with the authority to tax landowners to build churches and help the underprivileged.
 In December of 1701, the vestry met in the house of Thomas Gilliam, near where the town of Edenton would be.
 The vestry decided to construct a small wooden church on land donated by Edward Smithwick, now part of the Hayes Plantation.For almost seventy-five years, it was under the care of the Society for the Propagation of the Gospel, formed by the Rev. Thomas Bray.

 The oldest material possessions of St. Paul’s are its book of vestry minutes begun in 1701, and a silver chalice and paten given to the church by Edward Moseley in 1725.

 The churchyard predates the church building by about fifteen years, serving as the town's cemetery.

 Construction began on a permanent replacement in 1736 after the incorporation of Edenton in 1722.
 This new location was within the city.
 During this period of construction on February 25, 1744, the Rev. Clement Hall was appointed the rector of the church.
 During Hall's tenure as rector, the parish was given its current name.
 Due to insufficient funding the building was left exposed to the elements until the roof was completed in 1748.
 Hall never used the church for Sunday services, dying in 1759 before building's completion.
 After his death, he was replaced by the Rev. Daniel Earl as rector.
 The final phase of construction ended in 1774.